 And hey, speaking of online resources, there’s one that always delivers as promised.
 FluentU is the most awesome place on the Internet when it comes to language learning videos.
 It takes real-world videos—like vlogs, cartoons, inspiring talks, movie trailers and news—and transforms them into personalized language lessons.
 Take a look once you’ve had a chance to track down these great books.

 Ready to feel fully prepared and capable when it comes to language learning?

-Then check out the recommended book titles here and order your favorites.
+Then check out the best language learning books listed here and order your favorites.

 You won’t be sorry when you’re fluent faster than you ever thought possible!

 To reach fluency even faster, you’ll love using FluentU.
 FluentU makes it possible to learn languages from music videos, commercials, news and inspiring talks.

 With FluentU, you learn real languages—the same way that natives speak them.
 FluentU has a wide variety of videos like movie trailers, funny commercials and web series, as you can see here:

 FluentU has interactive captions that let you tap on any word to see an image, definition, audio and useful examples.
 Now native language content is within reach with interactive transcripts.